Neurotech: History

 Formed by multi-instrumentalist/vocalist Wulf (real name: Andrej Vovk) in 2007, Neurotech started off as a full band with a heavier sound than their later albums in their debut EP Transhuman, released in 2008, and their debut album Antagonist, released in 2011, both stylistically compared to Sybreed and melodic death metal bands Disarmonia Mundi and Insomnium.
 Those two releases were followed by a string of EPs; Blue Screen Planet (2011), Decipher Vol. 1, Decipher Vol. 2 (2012), Decipher Vol. 3 (then-unreleased), and The Elysian Symphony (2013).
 The Decipher volumes were compiled in an album titled The Decipher Volumes, released in 2013.
 Several singles were released from those albums including "Inject Me Now" from Antagonist on 27 December 2010, "Unconditional" (featuring Tanja Ravljen) from Decipher Vol. 2 on 25 June 2012, and "Triumph" from Decipher Vol. 3 on 22 April 2013.
 "The Elysian Symphony" was released on 25 December 2013, a 17-minute instrumental composition which "combines several musical genres into a coherent whole.
 A unique mixture of metal, orchestral, electronic and ambient music."
 A six-year anniversary re-recording of the title track for the Transhuman EP was released on 15 January 2014.

-A solo project at this point, Wulf started working on his next Neurotech album on February 2014.
-"Unleashed the Dead" was released as a single on 27 September 2014 and serves as a sneak preview for the album Infra Versus Ultra.
+A solo project at this point, Wulf started working on his next Neurotech album in February 2014.
+"Unleashing the Dead" was released as a single on 27 September 2014 and serves as a sneak preview for the album Infra Versus Ultra.
 The album was released on 27 October 2014.
 Infra Versus Ultra has been given a more mixed reception, due to the tracks alternating between symphonic/industrial metal and "acid euro-dance electronica."
 The album was followed up by another single, "The Halcyon Symphony", released on 25 December 2014.

 The project's next album Stigma was released on 8 June 2015.
 The song "Of Adversity" was released in advance on 22 May 2015.
 The album was followed by Evasive, an instrumental electronic album, released on 13 November 2015.
 Several singles from the album were released in the two weeks before its release, including "I Desensitize" on 2 November, "Maelstrom" on 4 November, and "The Resurface" and "Compass" on 7 November 2015.